Seafarer Mortgages: How Offshore Income, FX And Today’s Rate Path

 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.

-• Bank Rate & inflation: The Bank of England’s official Bank Rate stands at 4.00% following cuts in 2025.
-September inflation printed 3.8% year-on-year.
-Markets are watching the next Monetary Policy Committee meeting for signals on the path ahead.
+Bank Rate & inflation: The Bank of England’s official Bank Rate stands at 4.00% following cuts in February, May and August 2025.
+September CPI inflation printed 3.8% year-on-year.
+Markets are watching the 6 November 2025 MPC meeting for signals on the path ahead.
+While not a mortgage rate, Bank Rate influences lenders’ funding costs.

-• SONIA swaps: Lenders typically price fixed deals off SONIA interest-rate swaps.
-Indicative late-October levels for 2–5 year swaps were in the mid-3% range, supporting gradual easing in fixed-rate pricing, though daily market moves can alter lender costs.
+SONIA swaps: Lenders typically price fixed deals off SONIA interest-rate swaps.
+Indicative snapshots late October showed 2- to 5-year swaps in the mid-3% range, supporting the gradual easing seen in some fixed rates since summer—though daily market moves mean lender pricing can change quickly.

-• Evidence and stress testing: Expect to provide contracts, recent payslips or remittance advices, and bank statements showing salary credits while you’re at sea.
+Evidence and stress testing.
+Lenders must assess sustainable income and run interest-rate “stress” checks under MCOB 11, with additional expectations set out in the FCA’s 2025 mortgage rules discussion.
+For seafarers, expect to provide contracts, recent payslips or remittance advices, and bank statements covering credits while you’re at sea.

-• Seafarers’ Earnings Deduction (SED): SED can reduce your UK income tax if you meet HMRC’s rules, but it doesn’t guarantee lender acceptance.
-Consistent employment history remains important.
+Seafarers’ Earnings Deduction (SED).
+SED can reduce your UK income tax if you meet HMRC’s rules, but it doesn’t by itself guarantee lender acceptance.
+Still, clean records of voyages and time outside the UK can help demonstrate consistency of employment.
+Mortgage One has a full understanding of SED and how to maximise it for your mortgage.

-• Prove stability of income: Keep copies of employment contracts (showing day rate or salary), 3–6 months’ payslips/remittances, and corresponding UK bank statements.
+Prove stability of income: Keep a file of employment contracts (showing day rate or salary), the last 3–6 months’ payslips/remittances, and corresponding UK bank statements showing inbound credits.
+Many lenders also ask for the last P60 if applicable.
+(Exact lists differ by lender.)

 What this could mean for first-time buyers, remortgagers and landlords at sea

-• First-time buyers: With Bank Rate at 4.00% and swap rates in the mid-3s, entry-level fixed rates may be more manageable than earlier in 2024, though foreign-currency income can limit borrowing.
+First-time buyers: With Bank Rate at 4.00% and swaps in the mid-3s, entry-level fixed rates may be more manageable than earlier in 2024, but foreign-currency income can cap borrowing.
+Build a larger deposit where possible and document history of savings while offshore.

-• Buy-to-let (some not FCA-regulated): Rental calculations and stress tests differ from residential; it’s important to maintain prudent buffers.
+Buy-to-let (some not FCA-regulated): Rental calculations and stress tests differ from residential.
+Arrears/possession statistics in Q2 2025 underline the need for prudent buffers on costs and voids.

 As at 1 November 2025, London